thversfelt/trustchain-superapp/liquiditypooling/README.md

 <details>
   <summary>Click to expand.</summary>

 The data is stored as stringified `JSON`.
 The `JSON` contains data, which is displayed in the tables below.
 The [Gson](https://github.com/google/gson) library is used for serialization and deserialization.
-The block `types` are constants defined in `CoinCommunity.kt`.
+The block `types` are constants defined in `PoolCommunity.kt`.
 We prefixed the types with v1 such that newer versions can be added in the future (v2, v3, ...).

 **Declared in: `SWJoinBlockTransactionData.kt`**
 **Type: `v1DAO_JOIN`**